wp-plugins/woocommerce-multiple-addresses/README.txt

 2. Notice reminding the customer to choose the default address.

 == Changelog ==
+= 1.0.3 =
+* Added compatibility to WooCommerce 2.1.2 and WordPress 3.8.1

 = 1.0.2 =
 * Minor bug fixes including the issue with not pre-populating original shipping to the plugin